lansalot/FreeRTK/UpdatingFirmware.md

 Am about 90% sure that was what I needed to do, but your mileage may vary.
 Doing the above won't hurt, anyway.

+Again, if you're stuck with that error, please message us on https://fb.me/freertk